-We’re committed to reducing our impact throughout a product’s lifecycle—from design, through material sourcing and manufacturing, to packaging and delivery, and product use and end-of-life.
+We’re committed to delivering the highest quality products for patients, doctors and customers, while also working to reduce our environmental footprint.
+Our approach includes integrating sustainable design solutions into our product innovation processes, taking into account the environmental impacts throughout a product’s lifecycle—from design and formulation, through raw material sourcing and manufacturing, to packaging and delivery, and product use and end-of-life.

 - The plastic trays used in our plaque psoriasis line of medicines were replaced with a Pulp Injection Molding (PIM) tray across all markets.
 The use of injection-molded pulp is a significant breakthrough in pharmaceutical packaging, particularly since PIM trays can be disposed of through regular cardboard recycling waste streams, available in most countries.

-- Our Safe Returns® program for home-administered immunology products was recently redesigned to improve convenience and sustainability for patients, including the removal of the hazardous material classification which eliminates the need for patients to prepare special paperwork for handling by mainstream postal services.
-Additionally, the new system uses paper envelopes to return the devices after use instead of plastic containers.
-The program is available in the US and in select countries in Europe.
+- Our Safe Returns® program for home-administered immunology products was designed to improve convenience and sustainability for patients, including the removal of the hazardous material classification which eliminates the need for patients to prepare special paperwork for handling by mainstream postal services.
+The program, available in the U.S., Switzerland and Norway, allows patients to use paper envelopes to return the devices after use instead of plastic containers.
+In parallel, we are developing our capability to disassemble the collected devices from the Safe Returns® program to close the loop and reuse or recycle materials and components.